 Western Union pays a healthy dividend yield.
-The company has delivered an increasing dividend for seven years, making the stock a Dividend Challenger.
+And up until recently, the company has delivered an increasing dividend for seven years, making the stock a Dividend Challenger.

-The forward dividend rate is $0.94 per share, giving an excellent forward dividend yield of about 5.6%.
+Still, the yield is very attractive on the stock.
+The forward dividend rate is $0.94 per share, giving an excellent forward dividend yield of about 6.7%.
 This value is greater than the 5-year average of 4.10%.
-It is also more than three times the average dividend yield of the S&P 500 Index.
+It is also nearly four times the average dividend yield of the S&P 500 Index.

 Although Western Union seemingly prioritizes share repurchases, it has continued to increase the dividend rate.
-The company’s dividend growth rate is around 11.73% in the past decade and approximately 7.99% in the trailing 5-years.
-However, the most recent increase was only 4.4%, lower than the long-term averages.
+The company’s dividend growth rate is around 9.1% in the past decade and approximately 5.5% for the trailing five-years.

 The company’s dividend is safe from the perspective of earnings and free cash flow (FCF).
-The payout ratio is about 48% based on the forward dividend rate and estimated 2022 earnings per share of $1.96.
-In addition, Western Union generated an FCF of approximately $1,007.6 million in 2021, and the dividend required only $381.6 million.
+The payout ratio is about 54% based on the forward dividend rate and estimated 2022 earnings per share of $1.80.
+In addition, Western Union generated FCF of approximately $1,007.6 million in 2021, and the dividend required only $381.6 million.
 Therefore, the dividend-to-FCF ratio is conservative at ~38%.

 Western Union’s balance sheet is in a good position from the perspective of dividend safety.
-At the end of Q4, 2021, long-term debt was about $3,008.4 million, offset by $ 1208.3 million in cash and equivalents.
-The leverage ratio is conservative at approximately 1.5X, and the interest coverage is more than 10.5X.
+As of the most recent quarter, long-term debt was about $2.6 billion, offset by $1.18 billion in cash and equivalents.
+The leverage ratio is conservative at approximately 1.1X and the interest coverage is about 10.6X.
 The current credit rating is BBB / Baa2, a lower medium investment-grade credit rating by S&P Global and Moody’s.

 High-yield stocks are appealing for investors seeking income.
 The problem is many have deteriorating businesses and weakening dividend safety metrics.
 Often, what was once an excellent dividend yield is no longer one because of a dividend cut or omission.
 However, Western Union’s dividend safety metrics are solid, and the yield is high.